Sharly-Chess/sharly-chess.github.io/_posts/2025-09-28-perpignan.en.md

 page_id: post-2025-09-28-2
 slug: perpignan
 lang: en
-excerpt: "For the very first time, a FIDE Arbiter norm has been awarded at a tournament fully managed with _Sharly Chess_."
+excerpt: "For the very first time, a FIDE Arbiter norm has been awarded at a tournament fully managed with Sharly Chess."
 ---

 On Sunday, September 28, an open rapid tournament took place in Perpignan, as part of the 2026 Roussillon Circuit, bringing together 84 players.